Young named Most Valuable Male Field Performer

 Wilson was the 2010 United States Track and Field and Cross Country Coaches Association (USTFCCCA) Southeast Region Assistant Coach of the Year and has been part of two Mid-Atlantic Region Coaching Staff’s of the Year and seven conference coaching staff’s of the year.

-Last year, Wilson directed two ACC champions and first-team All-Americans.
+In 2014, Wilson directed two ACC champions and first-team All-Americans.
 Men’s triple-jumper Ryan Satchell and women’s triple-jumper Dallas Rose each won the ACC championship at the outdoor meet and finished seventh at the NCAA Outdoor Championships.

 In his first season at Virginia, Wilson coached four All-ACC honorees, including NCAA Indoor Qualifier Dallas Rose in the women’s triple jump and NCAA Outdoor Qualifier Abbey Karin in the women’s javelin.